Don't Stop Me Now: Reception

 Alexis Petridis of The Guardian wrote that the "astonishing" song "may be Queen's greatest song of all".
 He felt it was "a direct product of [Mercury's] hedonism and promiscuity: an unrepentant, joyous, utterly irresistible paean to gay pleasure-seeking.
 You find yourself wondering if its title might not have been aimed at his censorious bandmates."
 Mike Orme of Stylus Magazine ranked it the 7th-greatest penultimate track on an album, calling it Queen's "most flamboyant and energetic single" and commenting: "Essentially three and a half minutes of Freddie Mercury jacking the mike from the rest of the world, the song offers him a chance to let us know just how much fun he's having in the spotlight."
 Billboard praised Brian May's guitar solo and also stated that the song was "less gimmick laden" than Queen's previous single from Jazz, "Bicycle Race"/"Fat Bottomed Girls", "while still retaining the brazen braggadocio of Freddie Mercury's lead vocals."
 Cash Box said it has "vocal dramatics and varied arrangements by Mercury" and "beautifully layered vocals and regal guitar work from May".
-Record World called it a "fast paced tune with that easily identifiable Freddy Mercury lead vocal and Brian May guitar."
+Record World called it a "fast paced tune with that easily identifiable Freddie Mercury lead vocal and Brian May guitar."
 The television show Top Gear voted it the Greatest Driving Song Ever.

 Criticism

-Despite its popularity, Brian May was not originally a fan of the song as he felt it was celebrating the hedonistic and risky lifestyle of Mercury, which he thought was threatening.
+Despite its popularity, Brian May was not originally a fan of the song as he felt it was celebrating the hedonistic and risky lifestyle of Mercury, which he considered threatening.
 He added that he struggled with the lyrics at the time, because it was about a difficult period in Freddie's life when the singer was "taking lots of drugs and having sex with lots of men".
 However, after hearing the song being played at weddings, parties and funerals, he has come to appreciate it as representing "great joy".

 Music video

 The video for the song was directed by J. Kliebenstein and filmed at the Forest National, Brussels, Belgium on 26 January 1979.
+The video was uploaded to Queen's official YouTube channel on 1 August 2008.